icetheperson/Ices.Mod.Manager/README.md

 <sup><sub>Inspired by Monke Mod Manager By  [BzzzThe18th](https://github.com/BzzzThe18th/MonkeModManager)</sub></sup>

 ## Welcome to Ice's Mod Manager
 ### This tool helps you Mod a Popular VR Game called Gorilla Tag.
+Play with all of the Most Popular Mods ranging from Cool Mod Menu's to Sick Emotess and More!
 ### This tool works both on Steam VR & Oculus PC.
-This tool will not work for Standalone.
+This tool will not work for Quest Standalone and other platforms are not supported.
 ------------------------------------------------------------------------------------------
 ### Installation Tutorial:
 ### Coming Soon